 Another anonymous genealogy genie recommended searching in the following record sets:

-Search name variations: Search for the meaning of the names listed on the record.
-Perhaps these individuals changed their name to a meaning, rather than the German equivalent.
+- Search name variations: Search for the meaning of the names listed on the record.
+Perhaps these individuals changed their name to meaning, rather than the German equivalent.

 Do you know of additional strategies for taking names from a naturalization court record and learning more about the paper neighbors?
 I’d love to hear your suggestions in the comment section below.